 Human behaviours, at a range of decision-making levels, play a key role in the many complex sustainability and development problems facing public sector policy staff.
 Challenges include issues such as climate change, public health, catchment (watershed) management, biodiversity and conservation management, income inequality and poverty.
-A deeper understanding of how people, groups and communities make their decisions can help policy makers and others identify the underlying motivations and barriers for behaviour and behaviour change and consider these in your work.
+A deeper understanding of how people in their groups, communities and agencies make their decisions can help policy makers and others identify the underlying motivations and barriers for behaviour and behaviour change and consider these in your work.
 I was recently asked to present on the application of current behaviour change theory in practice, and this posting expands on this topic.
 The key message is that if we don’t understand some of the key determinants underlying behaviour – then it is hard to know what it takes to change it.
 The presentation is provided below as an inline version, along with a following summary of the content.
 The full reference to this workshop guide is appended at the bottom of this post along with a link to a downloadable PDF version for any of you that want.

 The presentation introduces a few key models and theories to highlight the range of potential intervention points that could support constructive change initiatives.
 Then a framework is introduced as a prompt for agencies wanting to utilise a broader suite of approaches to more effectively encourage different groups and sectors to be mobilised, supported and encouraged to participate in the “common enterprise” of generating positive outcomes’.
 Finally the use of Theories of Change (ToC) are outlined as a way to support diverse stakeholders to work together and plan how to achieve desired outcomes.